 Workforce planning, redeployment and support

-Civil Service Local are responsible for a network to help redeployment officers and teams handle staff surpluses and possible redundancies.
+Civil Service Local are responsible for a network to help redeployment officers and teams handle staff who have been displaced/are unassigned to a role and possible redundancies.

 Equality and diversity